 Leonardo Defilippis sees the Christ Cathedral Drama Series as having enormous potential to evangelize not just Catholics, but the secular public as well: "Wouldn't it be wonderful that those who travelled to Disneyland from all over the world would come to Christ Cathedral and witness the heroic example of the saints through this drama series?
 Our world needs courageous examples of holiness and joy right now."

 Bishop Vann agrees.
-"I pray the this unique partnership with Saint Luke Productions serves to support the Church's efforts to bring people closer to God the inspirational beauty of artistic expression."
+"I pray that this unique partnership with Saint Luke Productions serves to support the Church's efforts to bring people closer to God through the inspirational beauty of artistic expression."